jpitblado/vim-git/README.markdown

 Documentation for the mappings and functions.

-Add support for other Subversion subcommands.
+Add support for other Git subcommands.
 Current support is:

 	git add